Oli McBurnie and Rhian Brewster: Sheffield United boss's vow as players are charged following Nottingham Forest incident

 A separate incident involving the players and a Forest supporter was also filmed and uploaded to social media, with both players voluntarily attending interviews with Nottinghamshire Police in the aftermath.

-While the police have not publicly revealed the specific charge, both players “strenuously” deny them and Heckingbottom addressed the incident in a press conference this afternoon.
+Both players “strenuously” deny the charge, according to a United statement, and Heckingbottom addressed the incident in a press conference this afternoon designed to coincide with the release of his side’s new season fixtures.

 “As a club and personally, we’re really disappointed.
 Obviously, we knew the questioning was ongoing and we all saw the situation.